Jen Currin

 Jen Currin is an American/Canadian poet and fiction writer.
-Born and raised in Portland, Oregon, she is currently based in Vancouver, British Columbia and teaches creative writing at Kwantlen Polytechnic University.
-Her 2010 collection The Inquisition Yours won the Audre Lorde Award for Lesbian Poetry in 2011, and was shortlisted for that year's Lambda Literary Award, Dorothy Livesay Poetry Prize and ReLit Award.
-Her 2014 collection School was a finalist for the Pat Lowther Award, the Dorothy Livesay Prize, and a ReLit Award.
+Born and raised in Portland, Oregon, they are currently based in Vancouver, British Columbia and teach creative writing at Kwantlen Polytechnic University.
+Their 2010 collection The Inquisition Yours won the Audre Lorde Award for Lesbian Poetry in 2011, and was shortlisted for that year's Lambda Literary Award, Dorothy Livesay Poetry Prize and ReLit Award.
+Their 2014 collection School was a finalist for the Pat Lowther Award, the Dorothy Livesay Prize, and a ReLit Award.
+Their most recent poetry collection is Trinity Street (House of Anansi, 2023).

 Currin has published two prior poetry collections, The Sleep of Four Cities and Hagiography.

-Her debut short story collection, Hider/Seeker, was published in 2018.
-It won a Canadian Independent Book Award and was shortlisted for the 2019 ReLit Award for short fiction.
+Their debut short story collection, Hider/Seeker, was published in 2018.
+It was named a Globe and Mail "Top 100" for 2018 and was shortlisted for the 2019 ReLit Award for short fiction.
+In 2024, Currin won the Fred Kerner Book Award for their story collection Disembark.

 Personal life

-She earned a bachelor's degree in English from Bard College, where she studied with John Ashbery, who was her undergraduate thesis advisor.
-She did her MFA in creative writing at Arizona State University, studying with poets Norman Dubie and Beckian Fritz Goldberg, and her master's degree in English at Simon Fraser University.
+They earned a bachelor's degree in English from Bard College, where they studied with John Ashbery, who was their undergraduate thesis advisor.
+They hold an MFA in creative writing from Arizona State University.